Does this sound familiar?

 Here's an example:

 If you are typing in a word editing program, you will need to enter two returns between each paragraph before you copy and paste into CASPA.
-This will result in an essay that is properly formatted when you paste into the CASPA website.
+This will result in an essay that is properly formatted when you paste it into the CASPA website.

 Regardless, I recommend you go through each paragraph after you have copied and pasted it into the CASPA website and make sure each paragraph is spaced properly.